nahumsa/nyc-yellow-tripdata/README.md

 # Problem statement

 Humans are always concerned with time most of the time, mainly when we're commuting.
-It is common to take taxis when commuting, or simply going somewhere and, as stated before, we want to know how log this trip will take.
+It is common to take taxis when commuting, or simply going somewhere and, as stated before, we want to know how long the trip will take.
 In this project, I will use the data provided by [NYC Yellow Taxi Trip Records](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) to generate a model for predicting the duration of the trip given the pickup and dropoff location.

 # How to run the code